 (2) All the parties have executed a written consent and filed it with the issuing state.

-Once jurisdiction and one of the above circumstances have been achieved, the foreign order must be registered in North Carolina by the party seeking modification.
+Once jurisdiction and one of the above circumstances have been achieved, the foreign order must be registered in North Carolina by the party seeking modification in the family law case.
 A Motion to Modify must then be filed and substantial changes in circumstances both alleged and proved.

 Note that North Carolina may not modify a provision in an order of the issuing state if it is not modifiable by the laws of the issuing state.
 For example, Georgia law prohibits retroactive modification of child support orders, thus a North Carolina order that attempted to reduce or forgive an arrears calculation in a Georgia order would be invalid.